PaulBreugnot/3DPixelArtGenerator/README.md

 No modeling skill is required to build your unique model : you just need to set up pixel heights by color directly in the editor, to finally export .stl files that you can import in your favourite 3D slicer.

+Check [the wiki](https://github.com/PaulBreugnot/UniPix/wiki) for a more complete manual.

 <img src="docs/pictures/gallery/gallery.png" width="350px"/>

 <img src="docs/pictures/editor/editor.png" width="350px"/>